 Remember!
 Your morning routine is worth the effort.
 With all the fun activities lined up, and the cooking and baking sprinkled in between.
 That big breakfast may be the most important meal of the day, but your skin is the largest organ in the body.

 Starting with cleansing your face of impurities with the micellar water, follow with Rí na mara facial serum, and face cream.
-If you’ve had a late night and have tired, puffy eyes, step it up with some Rí na mara eye cream.
+If you’ve had a late night and have tired, puffy eyes, step it up with some Rí na mara overemphasize.

 So how do we do this?